Maureen Harding Clark: Legal career

 Following her graduation in 1975 Clark was a barrister in the South Eastern Circuit in a variety of cases.
 In 1985, she assumed as the State Prosecutor for Tipperary.
 In 1991, she became a Senior Counsel.
 The same year, she quit her job in Tipperary and became a prosecutor at the Central Criminal Court in Ireland.
 She was described as "tough-minded", and "If she was prosecuting, you knew you were prosecuted".
 She led the prosecution in the first money-laundering trial in Europe, as well as the first marital rape and male rape trials in Ireland.
 In 2004, she was appointed a member of the Irish Human Rights Commission.

 Judicial career

 In June 2001, Clark was elected as one of the 27 so-called ad litem judges at the International Criminal Tribunal for the former Yugoslavia (ICTY) by the General Assembly of the United Nations.
 She was assigned to a trial concerning human rights violations.
 By March 2003, her chamber had sentenced Mladen Naletilić Tuta to 20 years' and Vinko Martinovic to 18 years' imprisonment.

 In 2003, she was elected to a nine-year term as a judge of the International Criminal Court (ICC), where she was tasked with the organization of the trials and the establishment of a judicial infrastructure.
-On 10 December 2006, she resigned from her post at the International Criminal Court after being appointed a High Court judge.
-In 2019, following her nomination by the UN secretary-general António Guterres, the King of Cambodia Norodom Sihamoni appointed Clark as a judge of the Supreme Court of the Khmer Rouge Tribunal, the court at which the leaders of the Cambodian Khmer Rouge are to be tried.
+On 10 December 2006, she resigned from her post at the International Criminal Court after being appointed a High Court judge in Ireland.
+Clark served in that capacity until 2014.

-In December 2006, Clark became a Judge of the High Court of Ireland, a post she held until 2014.
-She was also the judicial visitor for the Trinity College Dublin between 2009 and 2020.
+From 2009 to 2020, she was a Judicial Visitor at the Trinity College Dublin.